user profile avatar

 Bio

 I am a domestic violence survivor, but my story is defined by my comeback, not my circumstances.
-My education was interrupted in 2013 by circumstances beyond my control, but I made a clear decision to keep investing in myself.
+My education was interrupted in 2013 by factors beyond my control; however, I made a relentless decision to keep investing in myself.
 Today, I am a Software Engineering student at Dallas College, proving that a pause in my journey was not the end, but a turning point.
-I intend to continue my studies in software engineering at both the undergraduate and graduate levels with a focus on Artificial Intelligence.
+I am preparing to transfer to a competitive four-year university for my Bachelor’s degree, with the ultimate goal of pursuing graduate research in Artificial Intelligence.
 My path into engineering started with curiosity and grew out of necessity.
 I watched my mother fix everything in our home with limited resources, and I carried that same mindset into rebuilding my own life.
-I taught myself HTML, CSS, and JavaScript using free online resources because I realized that code could help solve real problems, not just for me, but for others like me.
+I taught myself HTML, CSS, and JavaScript using free online resources because I realized that code could help solve real problems for communities like mine.
 As part of my healing journey, I created a safe space club for women, which has since grown into the Rego Foundation.
-To date, my nonprofit has reached over 8,000 young women across Uganda, providing mentorship, technical skills, and the confidence to create new opportunities for themselves.
-I am passionate about using technology to create access where it does not exist.
+Today, this nonprofit has reached over 8,000 young women across Uganda, providing mentorship, technical skills, and the confidence to pursue their dreams.
+Currently, as a STEM Delegate at Dallas College, I actively advocate for student success and inclusivity in engineering and technology.
 My goal is to become a software engineer building tools that expand financial and educational opportunities for underserved communities.
 Long term, I plan to establish a Technology and Innovation Center that opens clear, supported pathways into tech for the next generation.

 Education